The Bankrate promise

 At Bankrate, we strive to help you make smarter financial decisions.
 To help readers understand how insurance affects their finances, we have licensed insurance professionals on staff who have spent a combined 47 years in the auto, home and life insurance industries.
 While we adhere to strict , this post may contain references to products from our partners.
 Here's an explanation of .
 Our content is backed by Coverage.com, LLC, a licensed entity (NPN: 19966249).
 For more information, please see our .

-When it comes to car insurance, drivers in Philadelphia pay an average of $3,300 per year (about $275 per month) for full coverage and $752 per year (about $63 per month) for minimum coverage, far above the respective national averages of $1,771 and $545 per year.
-With high average rates, Philadelphia drivers may be interested in finding affordable coverage while still buying options that fit their needs.
+When it comes to car insurance, drivers in Philadelphia pay an average of $3,300 per year (about $275 per month) for full coverage and $752 per year (about $63 per month) for minimum coverage.
+This is far above the respective 2022 national averages of $1,771 and $545 per year.
+With high average rates, Philadelphia drivers may be interested in finding affordable insurance without sacrificing coverage options or great customer service.
 Bankrate can help.
-Our review of the largest car insurance companies by market share in the City of Brotherly Love could help you find the best cheap car insurance for your needs.
+Our review of the largest car insurance companies by market share in the City of Brotherly Love may help you find the best cheap car insurance for your needs.

 Best cheap car insurance companies in Philadelphia

 To determine the best cheap car insurance companies in Philadelphia, we started by analyzing average premiums from Quadrant Information Services.
-Based on our research, the cheapest car insurance companies for full coverage in Philadelphia are Geico, State Farm and Progressive.
+Based on our research, the cheapest car insurance companies for full coverage in Philadelphia include Geico, State Farm, Erie, Progressive and Westfield.

 We know that price isn’t everything, though, and that finding the best car insurance company for your needs is also important.
-To help you in that goal, we ranked each provider with our proprietary Bankrate Score method.
-This system takes into account average rates, coverage options, available discounts, third-party rankings and digital accessibility tools.
+To help you with that goal, we ranked each provider based on our proprietary Bankrate Score.
+This system takes into account average rates, coverage options, available discounts, customer satisfaction rankings from J.D.
+Power, digital tools and more.
 We ranked each company on a scale of 0.0 to 5.0.
 The higher a company’s Bankrate Score, the more highly that company ranked in the individual rating categories.

 |Insurance company||Bankrate Score||J.D.
 Power score (Mid-Atlantic region)||Average annual premium for minimum coverage||Average annual premium for full coverage|

-Geico offers the cheapest full coverage car insurance in Philadelphia, on average.
-With an average rate that is nearly 60% lower than the city’s average, Geico could be a great choice for budget drivers.
-The company also has one of the longest lists of car insurance discounts on the market.
+Geico offers some of the cheapest full coverage car insurance in Philadelphia.
+With an average rate nearly 60 percent lower than the city’s average, Geico might be a great choice for drivers on a budget.
+The company also has a long list of car insurance discounts with potential savings for professional affiliation, telematics programs, bundling and good students.
 However, Geico does have a lower-than-average J.D.
-Power customer satisfaction score in the Mid-Atlantic region, which could indicate frustrations with its service.
+Power customer satisfaction score in the Mid-Atlantic region, which could indicate some customers are not satisfied with the level of service.

 Learn more: Geico Insurance review

-State Farm is the largest insurer of personal autos in the country, by market share, so if you want to work with a well-known carrier, it could be a good option.
-The company offers two safe driving programs, Drive Safe & Save for adults and Steer Clear for teens, that could help you lower your rates even more.
+State Farm is the largest insurer of personal autos in the country by market share, so if you want to work with a well-known carrier, it could be a good option.
+The company offers two telematics programs, Drive Safe & Save for adults and Steer Clear for teens.
+These may help further bring down your rates with the carrier.
 State Farm doesn’t offer gap insurance, though, and accident forgiveness coverage cannot be purchased (you can only earn it after a certain number of years of accident-free driving).

 Learn more: State Farm Insurance review